 Working in the Lab

-Please submit a statement of research interests and experience, and current curriculum vitae to Dr. Ermolenko.
+Applicants with experience in RNA biochemistry and/or single-molecule FRET are encouraged to apply.
+Please submit a statement of research interests and experience, and a current curriculum vitae to Dr. Dmitri Ermolenko.

 Our lab is currently recruiting graduate students.
-Motivated candidates who are interested in studying mechanisms of bacterial and eukaryotic translation using ensemble and single-molecule fluorescent methods are encouraged to email Dmitri Ermolenko.
+Motivated candidates who are interested in studying mechanisms of bacterial and eukaryotic translation using ensemble and single-molecule fluorescent methods are encouraged to email Dr. Dmitri Ermolenko.

 - Structural insights into ribosome translocation.Wiley Interdiscip Rev RNA.
 7, 620-36.
 (2016 Sep 01).

 - EF-G Activation by Phosphate Analogs.J Mol Biol.
 428, 2248-58.
 (2016 May 22).

 - An extended U2AF(65)-RNA-binding domain recognizes the 3' splice site signal.Nat Commun.
 7, 10950.
 (2016 Mar 08).